danchoi/herbalizer/README.md

 1. Ruby Interpolation #{} within plain body text; passed through
 1. Conditional /[] comments; passed through
 1. Doctype !!! directives; passed through
+1. single-line Ruby expressions that are purely for side effect and not for output